- What Is Task Management?

 5. Switch to Kanban View

 Not all team members are going to work the same way.
 Managers and stakeholders tend to respond to the timeline view of a Gantt chart.
 Team members, however, want a project view that helps them track tasks and manage their work.
-Kanban boards are a great task management tool to visualize workflows and production cycles.
+Kanban boards are a great task management tool to visualize production cycles and automate workflows.

 ProjectManager has a kanban board view that’s fully customizable.
 Team members can organize their tasks into columns, such as to do, doing and done.
 Then they can just drag and drop their task card to the appropriate kanban board column.
 This helps them stay focused on what’s high priority, while providing transparency into what everyone is working on.